Real-time speech translation with 3-second latency

 main.py

-Configure the connection
+1. Configure the connection

-| Configuration | Description |
+| Parameter | Description |

 |---|---|

-| Endpoint | wss://dashscope-intl.aliyuncs.com/api-ws/v1/realtime |
+| endpoint | wss://dashscope-intl.aliyuncs.com/api-ws/v1/realtime |

-| Query parameter | The query parameter is model.
-Set it to the name of the model you want to access.
-Example: ?model=qwen3-livetranslate-flash-realtime |
+| query parameter | The model query parameter must be set to the model name.
+Example: ?model=qwen3.5-livetranslate-flash-realtime |

-| Message header | Use Bearer Token for authentication: Authorization: Bearer $DASHSCOPE_API_KEY.
-DASHSCOPE_API_KEY is the API key that you request from Qwen Cloud. |
+| message header | Use a Bearer Token for authentication: Authorization: Bearer DASHSCOPE_API_KEY |

-WebSocket connection Python sample code
+Python sample code for WebSocket connection

-WebSocket connection Python sample code
+Python sample code for WebSocket connection

-Set the language, output modality, and voice
+2. Configure language, modality, and voice

-Send the client event session.update:
+Send the session.update client event with the following parameters:

 -